dishantj4/Tennis/README.md

 ````
 -Should return game score as "Love All" when both player are at zero points
 -Should return game score as "Fifteen Love" when player one wins first point
+-Should return game score as "Player One Wins"  when player one wins 4 and player two wins 2 points

 ````

 # Prerequisite: